It is not always possible to pay respects in person, so we hope that this small token will help.

 After the unexpected death of his wife, Irish author C.S.
 Lewis wrote in A Grief Observed, "No one ever told me that grief felt so like fear.
 The death of a beloved is an amputation."

 While dealing with grief is not easy, we believe the resources within this section of our website can help.
-Should you need additional support in grieving your loss, please call us at (914) 337-4585.
-We will do everything we can to assist you.

 The loss of a loved one is life's most troubling events.
 Many times, a family member has particular difficulty coping with grief and bereavement.
 Everyone mourns differently and grieving helps to heal after a loss.
 When you or someone you love needs help dealing with the death of a loved one, we can help.